Person In Charge

-- May also act as Approved Gas Tester to carry out tests for flammable vapors, toxic gasses and Oxygen on all activities including line breakages, hot work and confined space work.
+- An Area Operator may also act as Approved Gas Tester to carry out tests for flammable vapors, toxic gasses and Oxygen on all activities including line breakages, hot work and confined space work.

-- Responsible for periodic surveillance of the worksite and the ongoing work activities.
+- As an Area Operator responsible for periodic surveillance of the worksite and the ongoing work activities.

-- Removing isolations and returning equipment into service on the plant.
+- Reinstating isolations and returning equipment into service on the plant

-- Ensuring the worksite is safe, clean and tidy after the permit has been returned.
+- As an Area Operator ensuring the worksite is safe, clean and tidy after the permit has been returned.

 Performing Authority (Contractor)